adomask24/WMD2/readme.md

 # Introduction

 WMD v1.24 was created by Adomas Karalevčius for Warehouses that needs to track their materials.
-S
+Super app!!

 # Getting Started